Dorothy Weir Young

 Artistic Career (1890-1947)

 Dorothy Weir Young was the middle daughter of Julian Alden Weir and Anna Baker Weir.
 She was the only one of Weir's daughters who actually studied art under the direction of her father.
 "I think she shows a great deal of ability," he wrote as early as 1911, when she began her studies at the National Academy of Design.
 She worked in oils and watercolors and did woodblock prints as well.
 In 1917, she studied gardening for a week at Storrs College, but found that the subject did not interest her as art did.
-During the First World War, she was active in relief efforts, helping to provide financial support for Belgian children, and she received American Red Cross first aid and surgical certifications.
+During the First World War, she was active in relief efforts.
+In addition to providing financial support for Belgian children, she trained with the American Red Cross and the Women's Navy League to become proficient at first aid and medical practices.
+In 1943, she made her home (the Weir House) available as a workspace for the Wilton branch of the American Red Cross.
+There they would make surgical dressings and clothes with them.

 Dorothy continued to pursue her career as an artist in the years following her father's death in 1919.
 Even while caring for her aging stepmother Ella Baker Weir, and managing the family property in Branchville and Windham, she made time for her art.
 In her lifetime, she won prizes for her Japanese inspired woodblocks as well as for some of her oil paintings.
 Today, most of her work can be found at the Museum of Art at Brigham Young University in Utah.